European-XFEL/Karabo/doc/library/concept_data_logging.rst

 logging servers is provided in a round-robin fashion, i.e. servers are subsequently assigned to new logging devices.

-Upon initialization the logging manager requests the current system topology and on basis of this information initiates any logging devices needed.
+Upon initialization, the logging manager requests the current system topology and based on this information initiates any logging devices needed.
 Afterwards, it monitors whether new device instances appear or existing instances are shutdown.
 For new instances it assigns the instance to a logging device.
 For device instances which are shutdown it makes sure the logging device flushes all the logged